-The main reason to choose Gainesville is the American academic program, military atmosphere, high-impact physical conditioning program, great facilities, and an honor Code that “mirrors” those of the U.S. academies, And also the quality of education, and the development of character.Police General Prasan Wongyai,Ph.D.
+The main reasons to choose Gainesville are that we introduce the American academic program, military atmosphere, high-impact physical conditioning program, great facilities, and an Honor Code that “mirrors” those of the U.S. academies, and also the quality of education, as well as the development of character.Police General Prasan Wongyai,Ph.D.

 Why attend Gainesvilles International School?

-GIS prides itself as being the “Home of Discipline.”
-Gainesville International School Chiang Rai is the first United States curriculum-based English language military academy in Asia.
-Founded by Police General Prasan Wongyai PhD, Police General Prasan was granted permission to establish this unique institution by Thailand’s Ministry of Education.
-Gainesville International School’s curriculum is drawn from and based on Riverside Military Academy’s in Gainesville, Georgia.
-Riverside Military Academy has a 110-year legacy of distinction grounded in a tradition of military discipline and academic excellence.
-GIS’s focus is compel our young men and women to develop and embody the qualities that are the core of our school values — principled character, discipline, and compassion.
+Gainesville International School Chiangrai prides itself as being the “Home of Discipline,” and GIS is the first English language military academy in Asia based on the U.S. curriculum.
+Founded by Police General Prasan Wongyai Ph.D., GIS obtained permission to establish this unique institution granted by Thailand’s Ministry of Education.
+GIS’s curriculum is drawn from and based on Riverside Military Academy’s in Gainesville of Georgia.
+Riverside Military Academy has accumulated a 110-year legacy of distinction grounded in a tradition of military discipline and academic excellence.
+GIS’s focus is to motivate our students in developing and embodying the qualities that are the core of our school values — principled character, discipline, and compassion.

-Educating young men and women from 7th through 12th grades, GIS is dedicated to graduating all our students with at least 3.1 GPA, and a TOEFL PBT score of at least 550 out of the possible 677 points.
-Our programs are specifically focused toward preparing all our graduates to study and excel in US universities and military colleges without entrance exams.
+Educating young men and women from 7th through 12th grades, GIS dedicates to graduating all our students with at least GPA 3.1, and a TOEFL PBT score of at least 550, out of the possible 677 points.
+Our programs purposely focus on preparing all our graduates to study and excel in US universities and military colleges as well as any international university with the exemption of entrance exams.

-While we consider ourselves a junior high (7th – 9th grades) and a high school (10th – 12th grades), for training purposes, our school population is divided into two categories — 7th and 8th grades, and 9th through 12th grade.
+While we consider ourselves a junior high (7th – 9th grades) and a high school (10th – 12th grades), for training purposes, our school population comprises two categories — 7th and 8th grades, and 9th through 12th grades.

-Understanding not all students possess the same skills, abilities, and motivation, for a nominal addition to the existing tuition, GIS is prepared to handle at-risk students on case-by-case basis with an additional proactive study program molded around the needs of a cadet’s Individual Education Program (IEP).
-Modeled after Riverside’s Opportunity Time (OT), cadet’s will receive specific tutoring in the areas that reveal, or potentially reveal weakness, or weaknesses in the cadet’s IEP.
-Additional tutoring and one-on-one mentoring in English language skills is also part GIS’s OT focus.
+Understand that not all students possess the same skills, abilities, and motivation, for a nominal addition to the existing tuition, GIS is prepared to handle marginal students on a case-by-case basis with an additional proactive study program molded around the needs of a cadet’s Individual Education Program (IEP).
+Modeled after Riverside’s Opportunity Time (OT), cadets will receive specific tutoring in the areas that reveal, or potentially reveal weakness or weaknesses in the cadet’s IEP.
+Additional tutoring and one-on-one mentoring in English language skills are also part of GIS’s OT focus.

-For grades 7 – 12 Mandarin Chinese is offered as an elective course.
+For grades 7 – 12, the Chinese language is offered as an elective class.

-In line with GIS’s military bearing and culture, the uniform of the day will be worn from 0630-2000 hours.
-Each student will receive five uniforms when the arrive at GIS.
+In line with GIS’s military bearing and culture, students should wear the uniform of the day from 0630-2000 hours.
+Each student will receive five uniforms when they arrive at GIS.
 Monday through Friday will have a set training schedule emphasizing discipline, leadership skills, and arms.

 What the Gainesville Preparatory School IS, and IS NOT

 - We offer a full range of student activities.
-We foster the coach, teach, mentor methodology.
+We foster the coach, teach, and mentor methodology;

-- We are located in beautiful Chiang Rai, Thailand; we have transportation services to Chiang Rai International airport.
+- We situate in the beautiful Chiang Rai of Thailand; we have transportation services to Chiang Rai International airport;